 We are the world’s leading supplier of speciality ingredients for the personal care industry.
 We achieve this by offering our customers expertise in formulation development, claims substantiation, market analysis and regulatory support.
 Our ingredients are used in a range of applications including skin care, sun care, hair care, colour cosmetics and toiletries.

-Our Life Sciences market sector comprises two complementary businesses, Health Care and Crop Care.
+Our Life Sciences market sector comprises three businesses: Health Care, Crop Care and Seed Enhancement.
 Health Care delivers high quality ingredients and formulation expertise to pharmaceutical and nutritional markets, which includes dermatology and animal health.
 Crop Care provides innovative ingredients and formulation expertise to agrochemical companies, enabling them to develop efficient, complex and safe products that help farmers achieve superior yields.
 Our Seed Enhancement business has the ability and technology to improve and enhance the quality of seeds and to apply seed treatment products.

 In addition to the above, the Group has a Technology Investment Group that identifies and integrates new technology into the global Business structure, and a Process Innovation Team that innovates with new and existing processes to improve operational processes.